eclipse-sumo/sumo/docs/web/docs/Simulation/SaveAndLoad.md

 time when the state was saved.
 Additional files (i.e. more vehicles) can be added without problems.

-When the option **--load-state.offset** is set all, times loaded from the simulation state will be shifted by the given amount.
+When the option **--load-state.offset** is set, all times loaded from the simulation state will be shifted by the given amount.
 This can be used to reset the simulation second to 0 after midnight and still have the loaded vehicles function properly.